ptagseth/kanoa-software/docs/APPENDIX/System Functions/system.kanoa/system.kanoa.schedule/system.kanoa.schedule.updateClientsScheduleChange.md

 <PurpleBox>This function requires <b>KanoaOPS</b> module</PurpleBox>
 <HeaderBox header="Description">
     After a change has been made to the schedule, this function updates the tag schedule dataset.
-It informs any open views that a change to the schedule has been made. (kanoaScheduler).
+It informs any open views that a change to the schedule has been made.
 It also checks if there are any currently running scheduled events that need to be updated.
 </HeaderBox>
 <HeaderBox header="Syntax">
     <b>updateClientsScheduleChange(assetPath)</b>